The coronavirus and impacts on travel, visa and permits

 International PhD students and staff about to start studies or research in Sweden

 The Government of Sweden has decided to temporarily stop non-essential travel to Sweden so as to mitigate the effects of the outbreak of the COVID-19 virus and reduce the spread of the disease.
-Temporary entry ban extended until 31 March 2021 and amended due to Brexit.
-Note that Negative COVID-19 test result required for entry into Sweden from UK
+Furthermore, a negative COVID-19 test is required in some cases.
+Please, note that the entry regulations differ for entry from:

-The Swedish Police: Travel to Sweden from outside EU during the corona outbreak
+The Swedish Police: Travel to Sweden during the corona pandemic

 Please, note that most of the non EU citizens need a residence permit card to be able to travel to Sweden.
 Some Swedish foreign missions/Embassies may be closed due to the pandemic.
 They intend to open as soon as the situation permits.